 In the late 90’s he lived in the UK for over 2 years, where he mentored worship leaders and songwriters in the Vineyard Churches of UK and Ireland (Kathryn Scott & Brenton Brown among them) and produced ‘Hungry’ which went on to be the best-selling Vineyard recording.
 His first recording with Integrity in 2002 was called ‘You Shine’ and was recorded live in Dublin, Ireland.

 In 2003, Brian was presented with the “International Award” by the Gospel Music Association in America.
 In 2004, Brian filmed his first concert DVD TODAY in his hometown of Abbotsford.
 The TODAY CD went on to be his best-selling album in partnership with Integrity.
-In Oct 2007, Brian received six Covenant Awards (Canada’s Gospel Music Association Awards) including “Artist of the year”, “Album of the year” & “Song of the Year”’ for ‘Holy God’.
+In Oct 2007, Brian received six Covenant Awards (Canada’s Gospel Music Association Awards) including “Artist of the year”, “Album of the year” & “Song of the Year” for ‘Holy God’.
 In April 2008, Brian received a JUNO award (Canadian equivalent of the Grammy awards) for ‘Holy God’ (Contemporary Christian/Gospel Album of the year).
 His first book; MAKE LOVE, MAKE WAR (Now Is The Time To Worship) published by David C Cook came out in the summer of 2009.

 In 2010 he released ‘LEVEL GROUND’ as a live CD and concert film.
 This was Brian’s 2nd DVD and features the musicians off stage among the participants, while on the stage people share their story of transformation through grace.
-That year also marked the completion of a double album recording of a musical (an 8-year writing process!) with Christopher Greco (a playwright based in Boston) based on Luke 15 called ‘Prodigal God; The musical tale of two sons and one wastefully extravagant father’.
+That year also marked the completion of a double album recording of a musical (an 8-year writing process!) with Christopher Greco (a playwright from Boston) based on Luke 15 called ‘Prodigal God; The musical tale of two sons and one wastefully extravagant father’.
 It’s the story of the prodigal son and his father seen through the eyes of the elder brother.
 The musical features 23 new songs written or co-written by Brian.

-GRATEFUL was released in October 2017.
-Produced by veteran producer Steve Rendall and Mark Troyer from Calgary, Alberta this new album contains 12 new original songs including ‘Scars On His Hands’, ‘Micah Six Eight’, ‘Everlasting Arms’ and a cover of the beautiful Scottish hymn ‘We Cannot Measure How You Heal.’
+In 2016 and 2017 the original lyrics came back and Brian began songwriting in earnest again.
+GRATEFUL was released in February 2018.
+Produced by veteran producer Steve Rendall and Mark Troyer from Calgary, Alberta this album won ‘Inspirational Album of the Year’ at the 2019 GMA awards and was nominated for a JUNO award.
+Grateful contains 12 new original songs including ‘Scars On His Hands’ (Folk song of the Year 2019 GMA awards) ‘If Jesus Is The Face Of God’ (Gospel Song of the Year 2019 GMA Awards) ‘Micah Six Eight’ (Theme song for IJM’s ‘Freedom Sunday’), ‘Everlasting Arms’ and a cover of the beautiful Scottish hymn ‘We Cannot Measure How You Heal.’